 You can use our CPD Records Feature to keep track of all your CPD activities in one central place.

 Each year we conduct a CPD audit on a random selection of members.
-Currently we are auditing the 2016-2017 calendar year under the old Pronouncement 7 Version 2.1 which can be found here.
+Currently we are auditing the 2016-2017 calendar year under the old Pronouncement 7 Version 2.1.

 If you are selected for an audit, it is mandatory to participate and you must provide a record of your CPD activities.
 Participation in the CPD audit qualifies you for 2 hours of CPD.